open-telemetry/opentelemetry-specification/specification/common/common.md

     i.e. it MUST NOT contain values of different types.
 For protocols that do not natively support array values such values SHOULD be represented as JSON strings.

-Attributes SHOULD preserve the order in which they're set.

 Attribute values expressing a numerical value of zero, an empty string, or an empty array are considered meaningful and MUST be stored and passed on to processors / exporters.